fluxtah/songml/README.md

 **songml** is a Kotlin-based parser for a custom music markup format – designed for songwriters, live looping artists, and creators producing lyric/chord videos.

-It parses structured song files with sections, chords, lyrics, repeats, and timing cues, and can generate **Final Cut Pro XML overlays** for video editing.
+It parses structured song files with sections, chords, lyrics, repeats, and timing cues, and can generate **Final Cut Pro XML overlays** or **HTML lyric/chord sheets** for visual editing and performance.

 ---